hashicorp/terraform-provider-google/website/docs/r/compute_instance_template.html.markdown

     specified, it will inherit the size of its base image.
 For SCRATCH disks, the size must be exactly 375GB.

+* `labels` - (Optional) A set of ket/value label pairs to assign to disk created from this template

 * `type` - (Optional) The type of GCE disk, can be either `"SCRATCH"` or `"PERSISTENT"`.